CR-LSO: Convex Neural Architecture Optimization in the Latent Space of Graph Variational Autoencoder with Input Convex Neural Networks: Methodology

-\subsubsection{Approaching the performance highland.}
+\subsubsection{Approaching the performance highland}

 Although $\alpha'$ is better than $\alpha$ from the view of the predictor, the conclusion may not hold in practice, since $f_{\rm ICNN}(z)$ is a rough predictor based on the limited and noisy labeled architecture set.
 To obtain an accurate predictor, a natural way is to sample countless architectures from the search space and evaluate their performance on given tasks.
-However, it is impracticable when the algorithm is executed in a huge search space such as the DARTS \cite{liu2018darts}, where the quantity of candidate architectures reaches $10^{18}$.
+However, it is impractical when the algorithm is executed in search space where the quantity of candidate architectures is countless.
 Do we really need an accurate predictor throughout the whole search space?
 For the purpose of architecture optimization, the answer is No, since it is not necessary to consider architectures with poor performance.
 Note that we are interested in high-performance architectures only, thus it is enough as long as the predictor is accurate in the performance highland.
 Nonetheless, it requires the NAS algorithms to continuously explore better architectures until a satisfactory architecture is obtained.
-However, the performance highland cannot be approached at one stroke by a static, rough prediction model, thus it should be completed by alternately fine-tuning the prediction model and collecting preferable candidates by step-by-step architecture inference.
-Along with the above analysis, the implementation of CR-LSO is summarized in Algorithm \ref{alg:cr_lso}.
+However, the performance highland cannot be approached at one stroke by a static, rough prediction model.
+Thus, it should be completed by alternately fine-tuning the prediction model and collecting preferable candidates by step-by-step architecture inference.